-We expect that all students be well behaved and represent National Trail Schools both on and off of campus.
+We expect all students to be well-behaved and represent National Trail Schools both on and off of campus.
 The following discipline code is in place to teach or train students to be accountable for their own conduct and to provide an appropriate learning atmosphere.